5 Best Practices for Marketing Project Management

 5 Questions to Discover How Customers Think Without Asking Them

-1. What do your customers say and do?
 Think about a typical day in the life of your customer.
-What do they spend their time doing?
-How do they behave in different settings—with their boss, with coworkers, and with friends and family?
-These questions help you think about all the different decisions they might have to make in the course of the day.
+What are they spending their time doing?
+How do they behave in different settings, such as at work, at home, or with friends and family?
+These observations can reveal important insights about their priorities and habits.

 7 Creative Ways to Thank Your Clients and Customers